 EUROPALIA TRAINS & TRACKS, from 14 October 2021 until 15 May 2022.
-The festival is currently being developed; the full programme will be released this spring.
-In the meantime, subscribe to our newsletter to stay up to date.
+The festival is currently being developed; in the meantime, subscribe to our newsletter to stay up to date.

 On the occasion of this edition, EUROPALIA is working closely with SNCB, the Belgian railway company, and its museum, Train World.

-*175 years ago, Brussels and Paris were the first European capitals to be connected by rail; 40 years TGV; 25 years Thalys…
+*175 years ago, Brussels and Paris were the first European capitals to be connected by rail; 40 years of TGV; 25 years of Thalys.